tmobile/magentaA11y/_checklist-native/sheet.md

   - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role
-- When using non-native controls (custom controls), roles will need to be manually coded.
+- Assign a role to the button that activates the sheet
+- The role of the sheet is implied when the sheet opens, and the initial focus lands on the invisible dismiss button.

 - **UIKit**
   - Use `UIButton` for the button that activates the sheet.
+  - Use `UISheetPresentationController` to implement the sheet.
   - If necessary, set `accessibilityTraits` to `.button`.
 - **SwiftUI**
-  - Use native `Button` view
+  - Use native `Button` view for the button that activates the sheet
+  - Use native `sheet` view modifier for implementation of the sheet
-  - If necessary, use view modifier `accessibilityAddTraits(.isButton)` to assign the role as Button.
+  - If necessary, use view modifier `accessibilityAddTraits(.isButton)` to assign the role for the button that activates the sheet.
   - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.

 ### Groupings
-- Group visible label with button, if applicable, to provide a programmatic name for the button.
-- Group label with data to ensure reading order is logical.
-(Not label, label, data, data).
+- Follow logical order when grouping elements inside the sheet

 - **UIKit**
   1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.